 On December 1, 2016, the CASEnergy Coalition and Nuclear Advocacy Network (NAN) joined Nuclear Matters to form a single, broad-based, multifunctional entity to leverage a diverse community of advocates and advance policies favorable to current and future nuclear energy use.

-In furtherance of this mission, Nuclear Matters will reach out to stakeholders around the country to hear directly from them about the importance of nuclear energy to their states and communities and find the solutions that will help to preserve this essential energy resource.
+In furtherance of this mission, and building on the networks and previous efforts of the CASEnergy Coalition and NAN, Nuclear Matters will reach out to stakeholders and energy consumers around the country to engage and mobilize them in support of nuclear energy in their states and communities, and promote solutions that will help to preserve this essential energy resource.

 Former United States Senator and former Governor of New Hampshire

 - Carol M. Browner – Former Environmental Protection Agency (EPA) Administrator and former Director of the White House Office of Energy and Climate Change Policy

 - Lonnie Stephenson – President of the International Brotherhood of Electrical Workers

 - Sean McGarvey – President of the North America's Building Trades Unions